What is Dark Lager?

-So, what is Dark Lager?
 The story of dark lager is as rich as its appearance might suggest.
-Despite being easily mistaken for a porter or stout at a glance, this much-loved beer style is brewed using a lager yeast and dark malt, creating a roasted toasty aroma and a bright lager finish.
-Brewing mastery at its finest.
+The colour can be transfixing: take a quick glance and you could easily mistake it for porter or stout, but this much-loved beer style is brewed using a lager yeast and dark malt, creating a roasted toasty aroma and a bright lager finish.

 A golden rule in the brewing process is never to forget how big a part water plays in influencing the outcome of the beer.
 It is this principle that has seen places like Burton upon Trent and Plzen become brewing metropolises, owing to the way the soft water sources nearby enhance light pale ales in Burton’s case and Pilsner style lagers in Plzen’s.